 Related:

-What are the Symptoms and Signs of Food Poisoning and the Treatment for Food Poisoning?
+What are the Symptoms of Low Magnesium and the Treatment for Low Magnesium?

 UTIs are typically treated with antibiotics, which can be prescribed by a healthcare professional after performing a urine test to confirm the presence of bacteria.
 It’s important to finish the entire course of antibiotics to ensure that the infection is completely eliminated.